 The School must be notified of any change to the parent contact details provided on the enrolment application, noting that if the School is unable to contact parents, the applicant's place on the School's enrolment waitlist will be forfeited.
-Parents should advise the School as soon as possible if they wish to change the intake or entry year for their daughter, noting that if the offer process for the intake or entry year has commenced, an offer of a place cannot be guaranteed.
+Parents should advise the School as soon as possible if a change of schooling journey has occurred since application that will impact the intake or entry year for their daughter, noting that if the offer process for the intake or entry year has commenced, an offer of a place cannot be guaranteed.